-Naomi has been teaching at Birmingham Conservatoire since 2007.
+Naomi has been teaching at the Royal Birmingham Conservatoire since 2007.
 She has been Head of Saxophone since 2008.

-In the heart of the Midlands, the saxophone department at Birmingham Conservatoire offers undergraduate and postgraduate courses which focus on individual development alongside building skills for employment in a variety of related fields.
-The department has recently attracted applicants from China, Brussels, Norway, Italy and South America.
+In the heart of the Midlands, the saxophone department at RBC offers undergraduate and postgraduate courses which focus on individual development alongside building skills for employment in a variety of related fields.
+The department has recently attracted applicants from China, Brussels, Norway and Italy.

 For information about visiting tutors, specialist artists, department events and masterclasses please visit the conservatoire's website, www.bcu.ac.uk/conservatoire or click here for the saxophone department's Facebook page.

-On graduation, Birmingham Conservatoire saxophone students often secure places to study in the UK and abroad for MMus or DMus degrees.
-Bachelor students have gone on to postgraduate studies at the Royal Conservatory of the Hague, University of Texas, Sam Houston University, University of North Carolina, Royal College of Music, Royal Northern College of Music, the University of Missouri-Kansas City or remain at Birmingham Conservatoire for course in saxophone performance, pedagogy, composition degrees and more.
+On graduation, RBC students often secure places to study in the UK and abroad for MMus or DMus degrees.
+Bachelor students have gone on to postgraduate studies at the Royal Conservatory of the Hague, University of Texas, Sam Houston University, University of North Carolina, Royal College of Music, Royal Northern College of Music, the University of Missouri-Kansas City or remain at RBC for course in saxophone performance, pedagogy, composition degrees and more.

 Current and recent graduates have had success at international competitions such as the Rosen-Schaffel Concerto Competition, 11th International Music Festival of Padova, the 2014 North American Saxophone Alliance Solo Competition and NASA chamber music competition.